Starting Guide for Singapore SMEs

 SME stands for Small and Medium Enterprises.
-SPRING (Standards, Productivity, and Innovation Board) part of statutory board from MTI Singapore defines SMEs as:
+SPRING (Standards, Productivity, and Innovation Board), part of the statutory board from MTI Singapore, defines SMEs as:

-Singapore’s government supports SME development, empowering local businesses to thrive in a fiercely competitive global landscape.
-According to the Singapore Department of Statistic’s SME Report, as updated in September 2022 :
+The government supports Singapore SME development, empowering local businesses to thrive in a fiercely competitive global landscape.
+According to the Singapore Department of Statistics’s SME Report, as updated in September 2022:

 Before you embark on a business venture, selecting the appropriate business structure is a crucial step, as it aligns with specific objectives and varying needs.
 Drawing from our observations, we have identified three commonly adopted business structures by Singaporean SMEs.